OCA/server-auth/auth_saml/README.rst

 ..
 WARNING::
     This module requires auth_crypt.
-This is because you still have the option if not recommended to allow users to have a password stored in odoo at the same time as having a SALM provider and id.
+This is because you still have the option if not recommended to allow users to have a password stored in odoo at the same time as having a SAML provider and id.

 Benefits